1.1 Suitable alternative employment

 Staff wishing to appeal under this section should write with 10 working days of the letter giving notice of their termination of employment to the Director of Human Resources, stating the reasons for their appeal.
 This appeal process should be followed rather than using the Grievance Policy & Procedure.

 The redundancy notice will not be suspended during the appeal, but will be revoked or amended if the employee is successful.
-The appeal will be heard by a panel of three members chaired by a Pro-Vice-Chancellor advised by the Director of Human Resources or his/her deputy.
+The appeal will be heard by a panel of three members chaired by a Pro-Vice-Chancellor advised by the Director of Human Resources or their deputy.

-April 2013 (Revision of collective consultation timetables following the implementation of the Trade Union and Labour Relations (Consolidation) Act 1992 (Amendment) Order 2013)
+Date of last review: April 2013 (Revision of collective consultation timetables following the implementation of the Trade Union and Labour Relations (Consolidation) Act 1992 (Amendment) Order 2013)